Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 On the other hand, web hosting is where your site’s files and data are stored.
 But users wouldn’t know that location unless it has an address.
 The domain name is that address.

 Precisely, the domain is the name of the location where your site is stored i.e. hosting.
 Hence the 2 are closely related.
-In summary, we can say that hosting is a place on the internet where your site is stored whereas domain is a name that points to that place.
+In summary, we can say that hosting is a place on the internet where your site is stored whereas a domain is a name that points to that place.

 For example, imagine you have a library.
-Your website can be compared to a certain book in that library, and the bookshelf which it’s on can be compared to a server.
+Your website can be compared to a certain book in that library, and the bookshelf that it’s on can be compared to a server.
 The domain name would be the call number of the book, and to look for a certain book, you would need the call number.

 That’s simple, right?